Vegan fertility recipes – our top 3 summer picks, from smoothies to tacos

 2. Mediterranean pasta salad

-The benefits of the Mediterranean diet are well-documented.
-Whilst not necessarily vegan, there is an emphasis on eating fresh fruit, whole grains, plant foods, olive oil and beans, whilst limiting dairy, meat and sugar.
+The benefits of the Mediterranean diet are well-documented, especially when it comes to supporting overall health and fertility.
+While not strictly vegan, this way of eating leans heavily on fresh fruit, whole grains, plant-based foods, olive oil, and beans – while limiting refined carbs, processed meat and sugar.

 Ingredients